)

 2 GCSEs at Grade D (3) or equivalent, one must be English Language.

-There is an opportunity to gain GCSE level 4 in Maths and English whilst completing this course.
+There is an opportunity to gain GCSE level 4 in Maths and English Language whilst completing this course.

 Learning and assessment